 Modern interest in LENR began in 1989 when scientists Martin Fleischmann and Stanley Pons announced at the University of Utah they had succeeded in generating nuclear reactions in laboratory experiments.
 This announcement sparked much interest in the media and in the scientific community, with many researchers attempting replicate the effect in their own experiments — many without success.
 The effect was not always easy to replicate, particularly as the preparation of the metal was critical and it sometimes took weeks for anomalous heat to appear.
 The inability for many researchers to replicate Pons and Fleischmann’s experimental setup led to a backlash against the two from scientists from well-known scientific institutions, and Pons and Fleischmann were effectively treated as pariahs, and they were largely considered either incompetent or fraudsters.

 While much of the mainstream scientific community dismissed LENR/Cold Fusion as pseudoscience, a small core of researchers continued work in the field, and interest has increased significantly since 2011 when Andrea Rossi and Sergio Focardi first announced their results working with the Energy Catalyzer (E-Cat).
 Since this announcement, there have been attempts by various parties to be able to replicate and control the LENR effect.
-Several companies are now working on commercial products with claims of producing kW of power as heat.
-Andrea Rossi’s E-Cat invention has received a lot of attention because he was the first to publicly demonstrate his device and it has now been been tested by third parties, demonstrating at least ten times the energy of any known chemical reaction and showing that the E-Cat is capable of producing useful heat.
+Rossi’s E-Cat has received a lot of attention because he was the first to publicly demonstrate his device and it has now been been tested by third parties, demonstrating at least ten times the energy of any known chemical reaction and showing that the E-Cat is capable of producing useful heat.

-Various claims by Rossi and third party testers are for the E-Cat producing a Coefficient of Performance (COP) from 6 to over 30 (meaning between 6 and 30 times more energy is produced than is input into a system).
-Even at the low end such a device would make obsolete virtually all other ways of producing power.
+Various claims by Rossi and third party testers are for the E-Cat producing a Coefficient of Performance (COP) from 6 to over 50 (meaning between 6 and 50 times more energy is produced than is input into a system).
+Even at the low end such a device could make obsolete virtually all other ways of producing power.

 High temperature, more efficient designs would be suitable for powering transport, even aircraft, although this would probably take decades.
 This promise of inexpensive, safe, clean power is why many are now following the subject.

-As to exactly what is physically happening in LENR reactions, there are many competing theories about what causes this heat effect, but none has been widely accepted or definitively proven.
+As to exactly what is physically happening in LENR reactions, there are many competing theories about what causes the effect, but none so far has been widely accepted or definitively proven.